Lower Bounds for Subset Sum in Resolution with Modular Counting: Proof system and its fragments

-It is easy to see that if there exists Delayer's strategy guaranteeing selection of $h$ branching points on $\mathcal{F}$ then for every LinTrees$^{(p)}$ (resp. tree-like Res(lin$_{\F_p}$)) refutation $T$ of $\mathcal{F}$ there exists an embedding of the full binary tree into $T$.
-See \cite{PT18} for more details on Prover-Delayer games for tree-like Res(lin$_{\F_p}$).
+It is easy to see that if there exists Delayer's strategy guaranteeing selection of $h$ branching points on $\mathcal{F}$ then for every $\LinTrees_{\F_q}$ (resp.\ tree-like $\reslin{\F_q}$) refutation $T$ of $\mathcal{F}$ there exists an embedding of the full binary tree of depth $h$ into $T$.

+\begin{proposition} If there exists a strategy with a starting position $\mc F$ for Delayer in the tree-like $\reslin{\F_q}$ game (respectively, $\LinTrees_{\F_q}$ game) that guarantees at least $h$ branching points, then the size of a tree-like $\reslin{\F_q}$ (respectively $\LinTrees_{\F_q}$) refutation of $\mc F$ must be at least $2^h$. \end{proposition}

+The proof is completely analogous to the proof of Lemma 31 in \cite{PT18}.
+See \cite{PT18} for more details on Prover-Delayer games for tree-like $\reslin{\F_q}$.

 \begin{theorem} Let $\mathcal{F}$ be 0-1 unsatisfiable linear system.
-If there exists Delayer's strategy guaranteeing selection of $h$ branching points for LinTrees$^{(p)}$ Prover-Delayer game on $\mathcal{F}$ then there exists a Delayer's strategy guaranteeing selection of $h$ branching points for tree-like Res(lin$_{\F_p}$) game as well. \end{theorem} \begin{proof} We play two games simultaneously.
-When Prover makes a decision in tree-like Res(lin$_{\F_p}$) game we make a decision for Prover in LinTrees$^{(p)}$ game, see what decides Delayer and make a decision for Delayer in tree-like Res(lin$_{\F_p}$) game.
+If there exists Delayer's strategy guaranteeing selection of $h$ branching points for $\LinTrees_{\F_q}$ Prover-Delayer game on $\mathcal{F}$ then there exists a Delayer's strategy guaranteeing selection of $h$ branching points for tree-like $\reslin{\F_q}$ game as well. \end{theorem} \begin{proof} We play two games simultaneously.
+When Prover makes a decision in tree-like $\reslin{\F_q}$ game we make a decision for Prover in $\LinTrees_{\F_q}$ game, see what decides Delayer and make a decision for Delayer in tree-like $\reslin{\F_q}$ game.